abdrahmansoltan/Learning-Notes/Frontend/JavaScript/9-JS_Advanced_concepts.md

       sayHi(); // Hello after 1 second
       // it remembers the phrase variable even after the function has finished and was popped off the call stack
       ```

+      - This is because the `setTimeout` function is higher-order function that takes a function as an argument, and it's important to be able to access the `phrase` variable even after the `sayHi` function has finished executing, and the callback function has been moved to the `microtask queue` in the event loop.

     - **event listeners**